gurkirt/3D-RetinaNet/README.md

   * During training checkpoint is saved every epoch also log it's frame-level `frame-mean-ap` on a subset of validation split test.
   * Crucial parameters are `LR`, `MILESTONES`, `MAX_EPOCHS`, and `BATCH_SIZE` for training process.
   * `label_types` is very important variable, it defines label-types are being used for training and validation time it is bummed up by one with `ego-action` label type.
 It is created in `data\dataset.py` for each dataset separately and copied to `args` in `main.py`, further used at the time of evaluations.
+  * Event detection and triplet detection is used interchangeably in this code base.

 ## Testing and Building Tubes
 To generate the tubes and evaluate them, first, you will need frame-level detection and link them.
 It is pretty simple in out case.
 Similar to training command, you can run following commands.
 These can run on single GPUs.